jeffboody/libvkk/readme.md

 describe the collection of sets and bindings that may be used by a graphics pipeline and its associated shaders.

+The vkk\_pipelineLayout\_new() and
-The new/delete functions can be used to create/destroy pipeline layout objects.
+vkk\_pipelineLayout\_delete() functions can be used to create/destroy pipeline layout objects.
 The uniform set factories which where created with uniformBindings include the information necessary to describe the collection of sets and bindings for the pipeline layout.

 	vkk_pipelineLayout_t* vkk_pipelineLayout_new(vkk_engine_t* engine,
 	                                             uint32_t usf_count,
 	                                             vkk_uniformSetFactory_t** usf_array);
 	void                  vkk_pipelineLayout_delete(vkk_pipelineLayout_t** _self);

-See the _Shaders_ section for guidelines on choosing a strategy for selecting the set and binding indexes.

 See the _Graphics Pipeline_ section for attaching a pipeline layout to a graphics pipeline.